uxlfoundation/oneAPI-spec/source/elements/oneDPL/source/common.rst

 Version Information
 +++++++++++++++++++

-A oneDPL implementation must define a preprocessor macro representing the version of the oneDPL specification that the implementation is compliant with.
+A oneDPL implementation must define the following preprocessor macro representing the version of the oneDPL specification that the implementation is compliant with.

 .. code:: cpp